andyinaus/Industry-4.0-Demo/Readme.md

-# Project Title
+# Industry 4.0 Demo

+This project consists of two parts:
+1. An IoT Platform
-Industry 4.0 - IoT Platform & Device Simulator
+2. Device Simulator

 ## Getting Started